Posterior risk of modular and semi-modular Bayesian inference: Setup and Discussion of Cut posterior

 The prior for $\theta_1=(\theta_{1,1},\dots, \theta_{1,13})^\top$ assumes independent components with uniform marginals on $[0,1]$.
 The prior for $\theta_2=(\theta_{2,1},\theta_{2,2})^\top$, assumes independent normal components, $N(0,1000)$.

-Module 1 consists of $\pi(\theta_1)$ and $f(X\mid\theta_1)$ (survey data module) and module 2 consists of $\pi(\theta_2)$ and $f(Y\mid\theta_2)$ (cancer incidence module).
-The Poisson regression in the second module is grossly misspecified.
-Because of the coupling of the survey and cancer incidence modules, with the HPV prevalence values $\theta_{1}^i$ appearing as covariates in the Poisson regression for cancer incidence, the cancer incidence module contributes misleading information about the HPV prevalence parameters.
+Module 1 consists of $\pi(\theta_1)$ and $f(X\mid\theta_1)$ (survey data module) and module 2 consists of $\pi(\theta_2)$ and $f(Y\mid\theta_2,\theta_1)$ (cancer incidence module).
+The Poisson regression model in the second module is misspecified.
+Because of the coupling of the survey and cancer incidence modules, with the HPV prevalence values $\theta_{1,i}$ appearing as covariates in the Poisson regression for cancer incidence, the cancer incidence module contributes misleading information about the HPV prevalence parameters.
 The cut posterior estimates these parameters based on the survey data only, preventing contamination of the estimates by the misspecified module.
 This in turn results in more interpretable estimates of the parameter $\theta_2$ in the misspecified module, since $\theta_2$ summarizes the relationship between HPV prevalence and cancer incidence, but the summary produced can only be useful when the inputs to the regression (i.e. the HPV prevalence covariate values) are properly estimated.

 Figure \ref{hpv-figure1} shows the marginal posterior distribution for $\theta_2$ for both the full and cut posterior distribution, which are very different, illustrating how the misspecification of the cancer incidence module distorts inference about HPV prevalence in the full posterior, resulting in uninterpretable estimation for $\theta_2$.
-We will return to this example in Section 5, where we show the benefits of a semi-modular inference approach in which the tuning parameter $\omega$ interpolating between the cut and full posterior can be chosen based on a user-defined loss function reflecting the purpose of the analysis.
+Further discussion of this example in the supplement shows the benefits of a semi-modular inference approach in which the tuning parameter $\omega$ interpolating between the cut and full posterior can be chosen based on a user-defined loss function reflecting the purpose of the analysis.
+A more complex real example is considered in Section 5.